G47mm/RadierzOS_Community/README.md

 Why should we use it?

-More freedom as TempleOS kernel level freedom (Ring 0) but i recommend you do not use it cuz this is not like U*IX like Operating Systems.
+More freedom as in TempleOS kernel level freedom (Ring 0) but i recommend you do not use it cuz this is not like U*IX like Operating Systems.